-Phenergan (promethazine) Tablets and Suppositories should be used cautiously in persons with cardiovascular disease or with impairment of liver function.
+Phenergan (Promethazine HCl) Suppositories should be used cautiously in persons with cardiovascular disease or with impairment of liver function.

 Long-term animal studies have not been performed to assess the carcinogenic potential of promethazine, nor are there other animal or human data concerning carcinogenicity, mutagenicity, or impairment of fertility with this drug.
 Promethazine was nonmutagenic in the Salmonella test system of Ames.

 Specific studies to test the action of the drug on parturition, lactation, and development of the animal neonate were not done, but a general preliminary study in rats indicated no effect on these parameters.
 Although antihistamines have been found to produce fetal mortality in rodents, the pharmacological effects of histamine in the rodent do not parallel those in man.
-There are no adequate and well-controlled studies of Phenergan® (promethazine) Tablets and Suppositories in pregnant women.
+There are no adequate and wellcontrolled studies of Phenergan (Promethazine HCl) Suppositories in pregnant women.

-Phenergan (promethazine) Tablets and Suppositories should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Phenergan (Promethazine HCl) Suppositories should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Phenergan (promethazine) Tablets and Suppositories administered to a pregnant woman within two weeks of delivery may inhibit platelet aggregation in the newborn.
+Phenergan (Promethazine HCl) Suppositories administered to a pregnant woman within two weeks of delivery may inhibit platelet aggregation in the newborn.

 It is not known whether promethazine HCl is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Phenergan (promethazine) Tablets and Suppositories, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Phenergan (Promethazine HCl) Suppositories, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-PHENERGAN TABLETS AND SUPPOSITORIES ARE CONTRAINDICATED FOR USE IN PEDIATRIC PATIENTS LESS THAN TWO YEARS OF AGE (see WARNINGS- Black Box Warning and Use in Pediatric Patients).
+PHENERGAN (PROMETHAZINE HCL) SUPPOSITORIES ARE CONTRAINDICATED FOR USE IN PEDIATRIC PATIENTS LESS THAN TWO YEARS OF AGE (see WARNINGS - Black BOX WARNING and Use in Pediatric Patients).
+Phenergan (Promethazine HCl) Suppositories should be used with caution in pediatric patients 2 years of age and older (see WARNINGS – Use in Pediatric Patients ).

 Additional Phenergan Information